Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 </custom>
 ```

-These descriptors are option, and the skin will adapt to having or missing any of them.
+These descriptors are optional, and not required.

-### Menus
+### Navigation Bars

 |Options|Usage|
 |---|---|